About the programme

 After you have completed the course days in August, you are required to participate in a group exam for each course.

-It is an oral exam with an external examiner and is based on both the individual exercises that are solved through the self-study period, as well as the joint product that is prepared in groups during the course days.
+It is an oral exam with an external examiner and is based on both the individual exercises that are solved throughout the self-study period, as well a joint piece of work that is prepared in groups during the course days.
 A more detailed explanation will be given at the beginning of the course.

 The course literature will consist of a textbook, articles and excerpts from books.
 At the start of the course, you will get more information about the course literature.
 The complete list of the course literature will be available no later than one week before the start of the courses.